vinhant/Efficient-Route-Planning/README.md

 Language: Rust 1.53

-## End of Lecture Thoughts
+## End of Lecture 3 Thoughts

 Thoughts on Rust
 - I feel like I'm not getting Option anymore
 - After refactoring in smaller files, I'm starting to get modules.
 Rust is opinionated about how a project should be laid out.
 - The Rust documentation is really good.
 Every function has an example.
 Every module has 5 pages of what the module is about.
 (I admin I cheated a little bit by using Rust's documentation of Dijkstra)
+- I'm trying to use `map` everywhere but for loop is sometimes better
+- I switched to VS Code.
+I gave up on neovim + plugins.
+Main reason was lack of debugging but also has a few small issues with rendering code complete and warning/errors.
+VS Code worked almost perfectly after installing the plugins.
+Only thing not working is running "cargo build" before debugging.

+#### A* with straght-line heuristic results
 Saarland Results:
 Average Cost, visited.len, time per query: 1944, 58461, 38.589222ms

 Ba-wu Results:
 Average Cost, visited.len, time per query: 6397, 606954, 541.747541ms

+#### A* with landmark heuristic results
+Saarland
+Precompute time: 4.754135s
+Average Cost, visited.len, time per query: 1732, 3619, 3.232474ms

+Ba-wu Results:
+Precompute time: 82.0354238s
+Average Cost, visited.len, time per query: 5902, 46619, 50.542873ms